open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 **Status**: [Experimental](../document-status.md)

-This section denotes how to convert from Prometheus scraped metrics to the OpenTelemetry metric data model and how to create Prometheus metrics from OpenTelemetry metric data.
+This section denotes how to convert metrics scraped in the [Prometheus exposition](https://github.com/Showmax/prometheus-docs/blob/master/content/docs/instrumenting/exposition_formats.md#exposition-formats) or [OpenMetrics](https://openmetrics.io/) formats to the
+OpenTelemetry metric data model and how to create Prometheus metrics from OpenTelemetry metric data.
+Since OpenMetrics has a superset of Prometheus' types, "Prometheus" should be taken to mean "Prometheus or OpenMetrics".
+"OpenMetrics" refers to OpenMetrics-only concepts.

 ### Prometheus Labels from Service Discovery